 The Oregon Global Warming Commission submits a report to the Oregon Legislature every two years, publishing data on current greenhouse gas emissions, trends, and steps we need to take to reduce emissions.

-Greenhouse Gas Emissions in Oregon: Forecast & Goals
+Greenhouse Gas Emissions in Oregon: Projections & Goals